cingolanifede/star-wars/README.md

 # In project folder.
 docker-compose up -d
 ```
-> This will dowload images if needed an run 3 containers (api, mongodb and redis).
+> This will dowload images if needed an run 3 containers (api, mongodb and redis) locally.
+You can now head to `http://localhost:3001/graphql` and see Apollo Sandbox.

 ## 2. Project structure